About the New Hampshire Master Gardener Program

 Next In-person Class

 The spring 2025 Master Gardener Volunteer training will run from March 6-May 22, 2025 on 12 Thursdays from 9:00-4:00 p.m.
-The location has not been finalized, however it will be in the southeastern region of the state and residents from that region will be given priority.
+The location will be Lee, NH.
+Anyone is welcome to apply, however priority will be given to residents of Strafford, Rockingham counties and neighboring regions within New Hampshire.

 If the dates and location are not convenient, applications may be submitted for future classes which will take place in other parts of the state.
 We will also be offering a hybrid class in 2025, open to a wider geographic area.

 Applications are welcome at any time.
-The deadline for the fall class is February 3, or when full.
+The deadline for the spring class is February 7, or when full.

 The fee for the class is $300 plus $25 for a printed manual (electronic versions are available for free).
 Financial assistance is available.
 Anyone who is interested in the training must complete an application and qualified applicants will be interviewed prior to acceptance into the class.